-Facts: The Member is employed by a law enforcement/regulatory body and has been asked to prepare a chart or summary that summarises the flow of funds/money through various bank accounts and trace the use of these funds/money.
+(g) The Member is employed by a law enforcement/regulatory body and has been asked to prepare a chart or summary that summarises the flow of funds/money through various bank accounts and trace the use of these funds/money.
 The chart or summary will be produced by the Member in Court in relation to legal action that has been commenced by the law enforcement/regulatory body.
 The chart or summary is likely to aid the comprehension of material that has been produced to the Court or is to be given.
 The Member offers no opinions in the chart or summary.

-Analysis: Expert Witness - the Member is using the Member's to provide assistance to the law enforcement/regulatory body, and hence to the Court, through the chart/summary of transactions.
-As it is not lay evidence (i.e. the Member is not simply describing what the Member observed or did), it is considered expert evidence (even though it may not involve the expression of opinions).
+Expert Witness - the Member is using his/her accounting knowledge to provide assistance to the law enforcement/regulatory body, and hence to the Court, through the chart/summary of transactions.
+As it is not lay evidence (i.e. the Member is not simply describing what he or she observed or did), it is considered expert evidence (even though it does not involve the expression of opinions).